JonCyberGuy/SIEM-HomeLab/README.md

 <br />
 <br />
 <p align="center">
 <b>The next thing I'll do is start the process of creating my virtual machines.
-Provisioning a VM can be a long process so while I move on to the next step, my VM can be provisioned in the background.</b> <br/>
+Provisioning a VM can be a lengthy process so while I move on to the next step, my VM can be provisioned in the background.</b> <br/>
 </p>

 ![Create_VM](https://user-images.githubusercontent.com/108043108/225350437-f6fc6e29-6821-48d5-a379-2099477589ae.JPG)